mehulagg/gitlab/doc/administration/reference_architectures/3k_users.md

 are recommended over NFS wherever possible for improved performance.
 If you intend to use GitLab Pages, this currently [requires NFS](troubleshooting.md#gitlab-pages-requires-nfs).

 See how to [configure NFS](../nfs.md).
-NFS support is scheduled to be removed in GitLab 14.0.
+In GitLab 14.0, support for NFS for Git repositories is scheduled to be removed.

 <div align="right">
   <a type="button" class="btn btn-default" href="#setup-components">